 To identify department chairs' perceptions of the DAT degree and determine whether they viewed the degree as viable when hiring new faculty within a postbaccalaureate professional athletic training program.

 A total of 376 department chairs who had oversight of Commission on Accreditation of Athletic Training Education athletic training programs were invited to participate.
 Of these, 190 individuals (50.5%) accessed the survey, and 151 of the 190 department chairs (79.5%) completed all parts of the survey.

-A Web-based survey instrument consisted of several demographic questions and 4-point Likert-scale items related to perceptions of the DAT degree.
+A web-based survey instrument consisted of several demographic questions and 4-point Likert-scale items related to perceptions of the DAT degree.
 Independent variables were degree qualifications, advanced degree requirements, institutional control, student enrollment, current faculty with a clinical doctorate, and institutional degree-granting classification.
 The dependent variables were the department chairs' responses to the survey items.

 More than 80% of department chairs were moderately or extremely familiar with the concept of an advanced practice doctoral degree, and 64% believed it would be extremely to moderately beneficial to hire someone with this degree in the athletic training program.
 Furthermore, 67% of department chairs were very likely or likely to hire someone with a DAT degree and expected they would do so in the next 5 years.
-Characteristics associated with higher perception scores were higher institutional student enrollment, having more current faculty with an advanced practice doctoral degree, and a higher institutional degree-granting classification.
+Characteristics associated with higher perception scores were lower institutional student enrollment, having more current faculty with an advanced practice doctoral degree, and a lower institutional degree-granting classification.